safe-global/safe-smart-account/README.md

 #### MultiSend.sol
 This library allows to batch transactions and execute them at once.
 This is useful if user interactions require more than one transaction for one UI interaction like approving an amount of ERC20 tokens and calling a contract consuming those tokens.
 If one transaction fails all are reverted.

-#### MultiSendStruct.sol
-Experimental implementation of the multi send library that uses structs instead of a byte array to pass the combined transactions to the contract.

 #### CreateAndAddModules.sol
 This library allows to create new Safe modules and whitelist these modules for the Safe in one single transaction.